bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 ---

-Yesterday I wrote that I think Emacs is currently experiencing its (second) golden age.[^1] Today I'd like to expand on this and try to analyze the reasons that lead to this.
+Yesterday I wrote that I think Emacs is currently experiencing its (second) Golden Age.[^1] Today I'd like to expand on this and try to analyze the reasons that lead to this.

 ## The Road to Success